Jeff Duncan (politician)

-Jeffrey Darren Duncan (born January 7, 1966) is an American politician who has been the United States representative for South Carolina's 3rd congressional district since 2011.
-A Republican, Duncan previously served as a member of the South Carolina House of Representatives.
+Jeffrey Darren Duncan (born January 7, 1966) is an American politician who served as the United States representative for South Carolina's 3rd congressional district from 2011 to 2025.
+His district comprised nine counties, two of these counties being manufacturing centers for the state.
+On January 17, 2024, Duncan announced that he would not run for re-election.
+Duncan previously served in the South Carolina House of Representatives from 2002 to 2010 when he retired to run for the U.S. House of Representatives.

 Early life, education, and business career

 Jeff Duncan was born in Greenville, South Carolina, on January 7, 1966.
 His father worked in the textile business and moved the family across the South while Duncan was growing up.
 After attending three years of high school at Mooresville Senior High School in Mooresville, North Carolina, Duncan moved to Ware Shoals and attended Ware Shoals High School.
 During his senior year of high school, he met his future wife, Melody Hodges.
-Duncan graduated from Clemson University with a BA in political science in 1988, where he walked on as wide receiver on the football team.
-His experience as a practice team player was later the inspiration for the title of his blog "Walk-On Legislator", which he used to communicate with constituents while serving in the South Carolina General Assembly.
+Duncan graduated from Clemson University with a BA in political science in 1988 and was a member of the school's football team.

 After graduation, Duncan served as branch manager and an assistant vice president during his seven years working in community banking.
 Later, he started his own small business, J. Duncan & Associates, a South Carolina-based, family-owned real estate marketing firm that specialized in statewide real estate auctions.
 He ran and operated that business until his election to Congress in 2010.

 South Carolina House of Representatives

 Elections

 Duncan ran for South Carolina's House District 15 in 2002.
 In the Republican primary, he defeated local businessman David Tribble Jr., 56%–44%.
-He won the general election with 62% of the vote.
+He won the general election with 61% of the vote.
 In 2004, he was reelected to a second term unopposed.
 In 2006, he was reelected to a third term with 63% of the vote.
 In 2008, he was reelected to a fourth term unopposed.
 In 2010, he retired in order to run for the U.S. House of Representatives.
 Tribble, Duncan's primary opponent in 2002, won Duncan's seat.

 Tenure

-Duncan has received the Guardian of Small Business award from the National Federation of Independent Businesses, an A+ rating from the South Carolina Club for Growth, and the Palmetto Leadership Award from the SC policy council, The SC Recreation and Parks Association and SC Wildlife Federation named him Legislator of the Year.Then Governor Mark Sanford also named him a "Taxpayer’s Hero".
+Duncan has received the Guardian of Small Business award from the National Federation of Independent Business, an A+ rating from the South Carolina Club for Growth, and the Palmetto Leadership Award from the SC policy council, The SC Recreation and Parks Association and SC Wildlife Federation named him Legislator of the Year.
+Then Governor Mark Sanford also named him a "Taxpayer’s Hero".